mieweb/docs/content/rapid-deployment/review-sessions/review-session-pre-placement.md

 ![](../review-session-pre-placement.assets/6238ce4791c029a3ae959468bd02e54a.png)

-In the the edit demographics screen, checkmark the *Is Applicant* box and click Save to save your work.
+In the edit demographics screen, checkmark the *Is Applicant* box and click Save to save your work.

 ![](../review-session-pre-placement.assets/4a84dee27538245b46dc8dc6266bf621.png)